What constitutes the "Grand Oral"?

 Students have adequate time to prepare their executive summary both in content and in form.
 It should be written in Times New Roman, font size 12, and the pages should be numbered.
 The word count should be indicated (800, not including personal and bibliographical details).
 In the case of a summary written in French or English by a non-native speaker, it is essential to have the text checked by a native speaker.
 Sciences Po is a resolutely international school, particularly at Master’s level, where it is not hard to find a fellow student who can read through the summary.
 The jury will pay special attention to language correction, in the interest of the candidates, who will be directly confronted with this requirement as soon as they begin their careers.

 Detailed information on how the executive summary should be submitted – in electronic format only - will be sent to students by e-mail at a later date.

-Prior to this year’s examination session, students must submit their executive summary by Wednesday, 8 April 2020 at the latest (before midnight) so that it may be distributed to jury members.
+Shedule for the "Grand Oral" in December 2020 Prior to this year’s examination session, students must submit their executive summary by Tuesday, 10 November 2020 at the latest (before midnight) so that it may be distributed to jury members.
 Any summaries received after this date will not be accepted.